NethServer/ns8-core/core/api-moduled/README.md

   * Ensure the claims include the JWT identifier attribute, matching `JWT_ID` configuration.
   * The command exit code must be 0.
-- If the login fails, exit code must be non-zero; write errors to stderr as usual.
+- If the login fails, exit code must be between 2 and 7 for bad credentials.
+A value of 1 or 8 and above is considered a generic error.
+  Different log lines are printed to stderr accordingly.
+For example:

+      Bad login attempt!
+Exit code 2; remote address: 1.2.3.4

+  In case of internal error

+      Error from /home/openldap1/.config/api-moduled/handlers/login/post: exit code 1

 Note that for the `login` handler, the `validate-output.json` file is ignored.
 This is an example of `/api/login` response payload: